 - Irregular heart rhythms (arrhythmias)

+- Some electrical problems even when you are well

 - Structural heart defects

-- Problems with your heart's valve
+- Problems with your heart's valves

 - Blocked or narrowed arteries (coronary artery disease)

 - A heart attack, in emergency situations

 - A previous heart attack

 It is common to have more than one ECG recorded while being investigated for blackouts.
-This gives individual doctors a chance to review a fresh test to give their own opinion on the heart trace.
-This can also help if the trace is slowly changing over time.
+This gives individual clinicians a chance to review a fresh test to give their opinion on the heart trace.
+This also can help if the trace is slowly changing over time.